DonovanMods/donovan-7d2d-modlets/README.md

 - CraftableJail - REMOVED as of A21 (now incorporated into the base game)
 - LootCleanup - REMOVED as of A21 (now incorporated into the base game)
 - Craftables - REMOVED as of A21 due to compatibility issues with the base game
+- LevelFaster - REMOVED as this functionality is now included in game (via Experience %).

 ## Additional Credits